Three question survey.FEEDBACK

 - Self-paced courses with a maximum completion time of 6 months

 - These courses are the most flexible.
 You get to choose a start date and you can complete the course in as few as six weeks or take up to six months.
-Enrollment is open year round and you will work independently while receiving instructor feedback.
-These courses will require in-person proctored exams.
+Enrollment is open most of the year (subject to term deadlines)and you will work independently while receiving instructor feedback.
+These courses may require in-person proctored exams.

-- These courses are very similar to the self-paced courses mentioned above except that you cannot pick your start date and these courses follow the regular MU 8- or 16-week sessions.
-These courses will require in-person proctored exams and have checkpoints for course progress.
+- These courses are very similar to the self-paced courses mentioned above except that you cannot pick your start date and these courses follow the regular MU 16-week sessions.
+These courses may require in-person proctored exams and have checkpoints for course progress.

 - Semester-based courses